 - A log of all door entry events

-Property managers and owners will see greater efficiencies
+Property managers and owners who invest in proptech will see greater efficiencies.

 Today’s proptech solutions can automatically report building issues almost as soon as they occur.
-They can also reduce the amount of time and effort it takes to grant (or restrict) access to third parties such as couriers and service providers, and to accept, store, and distribute packages.
+They can also reduce the amount of time and effort it takes to grant (or restrict) access to third parties such as mail carriers and service providers.
 And smart home technologies, such as smart thermostats, automatically lower the temperature when no one is home, reducing energy costs.

 Additionally, if the solution easily integrates with cloud-based access control systems, then property managers and landlords don’t have to update multiple databases when a resident moves in or out.
 Even better, they don’t have to go on-site just to update the tenant directory.